simongoricar/euphony/README.md

 <summary>📇 Why I made euphony</summary>

-> Over the years I've been collecting an offline music library that has been growing in size, but simultaneously getting harder to maintain.
+> Over the years, I've been collecting an offline music library that has been growing in size, but simultaneously getting harder to maintain.
-> Considering you're here you might have encountered the same :).
+> Considering you're here, you might have encountered the same :).
 Here's a quick outline of why and how.
 >
 > Let's say most of your music library is lossless, but a significant chunk of it is lossy.
 > In this case, you could:
 > - have both lossless and lossy files in the same folder (e.g., organized by artist, then by album, mixing the qualities), or,
 > - separate lossless and lossy folders (each one again organized by artist, then by album, etc.).
 >
-> If you only listen on one device, such as your computer, neither of those approaches are likely to pose a problem.
-However, for multi-device users, large libraries quickly become both a storage and a deduplication nightmare.
+> If you only listen on one device, such as your computer, neither of those approaches is likely to pose a problem.
+> However, for multi-device users, large libraries quickly become both a storage and a deduplication nightmare.
 > Ideally, you'd want to maintain the original library (or libraries) as they were,
 > but still have a separate - *transcoded* or *aggregated*, if you will - version of your entire collection containing files from all the
 > libraries transcoded down to a more manageable size, ready for on-the-go listening.